Please ensure Javascript is enabled for purposes of accessibility The Antrim Gypsum Project Skip to main content

 Project Highlights

-• The Antrim Project includes construction, operation, and closure activities.
-Construction is proposed to start in 2025, with production commencing in 2027.
-The life of the project is proposed to be 20 years.
+• The Antrim Project includes construction, operation, reclamation (progressive and final) and closure activities for an open-pit gypsum mining facility.
+Construction is proposed to start in 2026, with gypsum production and transport commencing in early 2028.
+The mine is expected to operate for more than 20 years.

-• Antrim mine will produce high purity gypsum at an estimated average rate of production of 1.5 million tonnes per year for wallboard and cement production.
+• The Antrim Project will supply high purity gypsum at an estimated average rate of 1.5 million tonnes per year for wallboard production.
+Lower purity gypsum and anhydrite will also be produced for cement and agricultural products.

-• Gypsum material will be transported via trucks to an existing port facility in Sheet Harbour, Nova Scotia, for shipment to manufacturing facilities in North America.
+• Gypsum will be transported via trucks to an existing port facility in Sheet Harbour, Nova Scotia, for shipment to manufacturing plants in eastern North America.

-• The project is expected to generate new jobs for the local community, providing a significant boost to the local economy.
+• The Project is expected to generate new jobs and business opportunities for the local community, providing a significant boost to the provincial economy.

 Project Team